ad-freiburg/elevant/README.md

 ## Add a Benchmark

-You can easily add a benchmark if you have a benchmark file that is in the jsonl format we use, in the common NLP Interchange Format (NIF) or in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark.
+You can easily add a benchmark if you have a benchmark file that is in the [JSONL format we use](docs/our_jsonl_format.md), in the common NLP Interchange Format (NIF) or in the IOB-based format used by Hoffart et al. for their AIDA/CoNLL benchmark.
 Benchmarks in other formats have to be converted into one of these formats first.

 To add a benchmark, simply run

     python3 create_benchmark_labels.py -name <benchmark_name> -bfile <benchmark_file> -bformat <nif|ours|aida-conll>

-This will create a benchmark file `benchmarks/benchmark_labels_<benchmark_name>.jsonl` in our jsonl format where ground truth labels are annotated with their Wikidata label and types.
+This converts the `<benchmark_file>` into our JSONL format (if it is not in this format already), annotates ground truth labels with their Wikidata label and Wikidata types and writes the result to the file `benchmarks/benchmark_labels_<benchmark_name>.jsonl`.

 In the web app, reload the page and the benchmark will show up in the benchmark dropdown menu.